lauringlab/COVID19SequenceCompile/README.md

     * FinalSummary: Contains the final compiled data full_compiled_data.csv
         * ReportNotifications: Contains out_of_range_alert.csv
         * secret: Contains a duplicate final file (full_compiled_data.csv) for comparison in case of changes made manually to the compiled file
+        * CDC_IVY_UPLOADS: Contains the files created in order to upload to the CDC IVY RedCap database
     * Manifests
         * CBR: Contains manifest files from the University of Michigan Campus BioRepository
         * CDCIVY: Contains manifest files from the CDC IVY project